 The advantages to Alaska's municipalities of using the Bond Bank are several.
 Interest rates are lower because of the additional security achieved through the structure of the Bond Bank as well as the diversification of risk achieved by pooling municipal bond issues through the Bond Bank.
-The Bond Bank's general obligation program is currently rated AA+ by Fitch Ratings (the Fitch Rating was initiated in FY 2009) and Aa2 by Moody's Investor Service.
+The Bond Bank's general obligation program is currently rated AA+ by Fitch Ratings and AA+ by Standard & Poor's.
 These are higher ratings than most of Alaska's municipalities can achieve independently.
 The Bond Bank, carrying the name of the State of Alaska and being a more frequent issuer, is better known than many of Alaska's smaller units of government.
 This enhances the marketability of the bonds to investors nationally.